vindsiden/vindsiden-frontend/README.md

 ## Deployment

-Appname: s1c1.muda.no
-admin: oc@uppercase.no (for now)

-Send SSH-pubkey, and I'll add you as a deployer
+Send your IP & SSH-pubkey to oc, and I'll add you as a a deployer.

-TODO: Deployment instructions coming soon.
+www-data@s1c1.muda.no:/var/www/vindsiden.no

+It currently use [pushwagner](https://github.com/oc/pushwagner) for deployment (which requires Ruby).

+`gem install pushwagner`

+To deploy:

+`pw deploy`